OpenGenus/cosmos/code/string_algorithms/src/anagram_search/README.md

-## Analgram Search
+## Anagram Search
 An anagram of a string is another string that contains same characters, only the order of characters can be different.
-For example, “abcd” and “dabc” are anagram of each other.
+For example, “abcd” and “dabc” are an anagram of each other.

 ![download](https://user-images.githubusercontent.com/29759141/45692328-21a91980-bb78-11e8-90f8-c484de6fc894.png)

-### There are two methods used to implement the above algortithms -
+### There are two methods used to implement the above algorithms -

 ### Method 1 (Use Sorting)   ( used in C program )
 - Sort both strings